 GENERAL NOTE FOR ALL BEACHES for the 2021 season: For all information, rates (if applicable), reservation details, and more, make sure to visit the official website BEFORE going.
 Water quality, maximum capacities, COVID-regulations are changing often and may affect openings.
 I wasn’t sure what to expect at this newly opened beach.

-I’ve seen the news reports, read the (laughing) comments on social media, and with it being over budget and two years late, it all seemed a bit…questionable.
-I’ve also been to this park before (read that HERE), and the waterfront wasn’t exactly picturesque (I can’t tell you what my husband commented, it wasn’t exactly fit for a travel brochure.)
+I’d seen the news reports, read the comments on social media, and with it being over budget and two years late, it all seemed a bit…questionable.
+I’ve also been to this park before (read that HERE), and the waterfront wasn’t exactly picturesque (I can’t tell you what my husband commented, but it wasn’t exactly fit for a travel brochure.)